sherry0429/SOAForPython/README.md

 + send ServiceParamTemplate class by redis
   + core.test.src
 + service will start and running like you define in your child classes
-  + core.test.plugin have a service example, it's develop by other, we can not see / call / control
+  + core.test.plugin have a service example, it's develop by other, we can not see / control / change / hook

 + this framework can develop service's (develop by other) handler / callback quickly, call them simply.